prakhar-ai/GSoC-2021/OWASP Maryam - Project Proposal.md

 `What makes you suited to carry the project?`

 I have a lot of experience with Python, Web Scraping and building Web Applications using Flask.
-This skills would be required in expanding the project which makes me suited for the project.
-I've also previously contributed to it and understand all underlying modules
+I would be suited for this project since these skills would be essential in expanding the project.
+I've also previously contributed to it and understand all underlying modules.

 `If you have chosen an idea from our list, why did you choose this specific idea?`